nerysrosa2003/nerysrosa2003.github.io/programs/medea.markdown

 status: publish
 price: 100
 image: /image/3DMedeaFrontandBackcropped.jpg
-sidetxt: Olivia Sutherland delivers an inspired performance as Medea in this complete staging of Euripides’ masterpiece.
+sidetxt: Olivia Sutherland delivers an inspired performance as Medea2 in this complete staging of Euripides’ masterpiece.
 Experience the full complexity and poetic impact of the rarely-staged original Medea in Peter Arnott’s powerful translation.
 The Olivia Sutherland Medea Includes the romantic scenes with Aegis, all the poetic choral odes and the triumphant ending.
 Price $100
 paypall-id: J8K5S3XHKYP9G
 published: true
-title: Medea
+title: Medea1
 author:
   display_name: admin
   login: admin